aleixcastellvi/tic-tac-toe-game/README.md

 ### Get code

 A zip file with the code is attached.
-It must be saved and unzipped in the desired path
+It must be saved and unzipped in the working path with the desired name (for example: tic-tac-toe)

 ### Create a virtualenv for the project